appnexus/sicksync/README.md

 ## Overview
 sicksync, at it's core, is a simple websocket service that sends small file changes to a remote machine.
 If it get's hammered with changes (ie, a `git checkout some-massive-branch`), it will defer to rsync to transfer these large deltas.
 This makes it a stupendous tool when you need a short feedback-loop, but still need the flexibility to send large files.
 It also includes an encryption layer if you're worried about sending files plain-text.

-Alongside all of this, sicksync utilizes [browser-sync](http://www.browsersync.io/) to facilitate live-reload.
-Once setup, browser-sync creates a proxy layer on port `3000` to port `80` of your remote machine.
-All this means, is that you don't need to add any scripts to your website, and instead of visiting `yoursite.com` you'd visit `yoursite.com:3000` to use live-reload.

 ## Command Line Options